maxwills/auto-type/README.md

 	endWith
 ```
 Will create a new class with setters and getters for `#firstName`, `#lastName`, `#fullName`, and will return an instance of the class, ie., `item` responds to the the following messages: `item firstName`, `item firstName:`, `item lastName`, etc.

+Additionaly, the generated class replies to the `at:` message, like dictionaries.
+Eg., you can use `item at: #lastName`.

 ## How it works